-This is Olivia, she is 11 months, 17 lbs., and 28 inches.
+This model is 11 months, 17 lbs., and 28 inches.
 Even though her version of the Coccoro can remove the insert at 15 lbs., the new versions require it until 25 lbs. so this is a good visual of how it would look.

-This is Freya, she’s 17 months, 18 lbs., and 31 inches.
+This model is 17 months, 18 lbs., and 31 inches.
 Her seat is one that only required the insert until 15 lbs.
 She fits great without it and will easily make it past her second birthday in this seat.

-This is Ilana, she’s 3 years, weighs 30 lbs, and is 37 inches tall.
-In terms of size, she’s almost identical to Sophie above, but you can see she is over the shell of the Coccoro so outgrew rear facing a while ago.
+This model is 3 years, weighs 30 lbs, and is 37 inches tall.
+In terms of size, she’s almost identical to the doll above, but you can see she is over the shell of the Coccoro so outgrew rear facing a while ago.
 Her shoulders are even with the top harness slots so she has almost outgrown the seat.

 Important Information: Where to Find